![]() |

 Universal Credit aims to make the welfare system simpler by replacing 6 benefits and credits with a single monthly payment if you are on a low income or out of work.
 It includes support for the costs of housing, children and childcare, as well as support for disabled people and carers.

-These benefits are: Income-based Jobseeker’s Allowance, Income-related Employment and Support Allowance, Income Support, Working Tax Credit, Child Tax Credit, Housing Benefit.
+These benefits include: Income-based Jobseeker’s Allowance, Income-related Employment and Support Allowance, Working Tax Credit, Child Tax Credit, Housing Benefit.

 Some aspects of Universal Credit data can also provide insight into changes in poverty experienced by residents within the county, in particular, those people who are in work and still experience poverty.
 People claiming UC can also be in work.